leomeyer/OPDI/code/c/libraries/POCO/readme.txt

 To build from the command line, start the
 Visual Studio .NET 2003 (or 2005/2008/2010/2012) Command Prompt and cd to the directory where you have extracted the POCO C++ Libraries sources.
-Then, simply start the buildwin.cmd script and pass as argument the version of visual studio (71, 80, 90, 100 or 110)
+Then, simply start the buildwin.cmd script and pass as argument the version of visual studio (71, 80, 90, 100 or 110).

-To be able to load the POCO DLLs, add the path to your POCO\bin folder to your PATH environment variable.
-You may have to restart Visual Studio.

-Alternatively, if you can figure out how to statically link the POCO libraries, please let me know at leo@leomeyer.de.
+The Windows configs should link the POCO libraries statically.
+This avoids the need to deploy the DLLs as well.
+If you want to use the DLLs remove the POCO_STATIC compiler directive from the project settings and copy the DLLs to the resulting exe's folder.

 ------------------------------------------------------------------------------------------------------

 On Linux, do the following:

-> configure --static --no-tests --no-samples
+> configure --no-tests --no-samples
 Then, compile POCO:
 > make -s
 For multiprocessor machines:
 > make -s -j4
+Install the libraries
+> sudo make -s install
+Reload LD cache
+> sudo ldconfig

+The linux configs should link the POCO libraries dynamically.
+This avoids problems ("Using 'gethostbyname' in statically linked applications requires at runtime the shared libraries from the glibc version used for linking").